coderitter/knight-form/README.md

 # Field

 The field is your building block to describe the structure of the object your form should be able to cope with.
 Every field represents an attribute on your object.

-So you can design the form in a way it works together with the objects of your application flawlessly.
+## Field properties

+Look at the field as a building block to describe everything there is to a property needed to display a widget.
+The field itself does not determine a specific widget.
+That makes this form library platform independent.

+- `value`
+- `label`
+- `required`
+- `errorMessage`

+You should not be afraid to inherit the field.
+It is more like a data container than it yields certain semantics.
+Thats why there is only one class.
+Inherit it and then define a widget for it.
+It is up to you how you like to use the available properties of the field.
+Here are the four powerful properties.

+- `valueType`: The type of the value
+- `options`: An array of options to choose from
+- `element`: An element which opens up the world for more complex fields especially when dealing with objects
+- `elements`: An array of elements

 ## The field path